vslvslv/test-service/README.md

 ### Legacy APIs (Still Supported)

-See [Agent API Documentation](documents/api-reference/AGENT_API_DOCUMENTATION.md) for legacy endpoint details.
+TestData API for backward compatibility.
+Use Dynamic Entity System for new development.

 ---